 The 1994 Session of the General Assembly authorized the issuance of \$32,500,000 Transportation Program Revenue Bonds, plus an additional amount for issuance costs, capitalized interest, reserve funds and other financing expenses, to finance the cost of the Oak Grove Connector project.
-In July 1997, the Transportation Board issued bonds to finance the Oak Grove Connector, a portion of which was refunded by the Transportation Program Revenue Bonds Series 2006A, which were themselves refunded by the Series 2016A Bonds (the "Oak Grove Connector Bonds"), of which \$10,100,000, in the aggregate, is currently outstanding.
+In July 1997, the Transportation Board issued bonds to finance the Oak Grove Connector, a portion of which was refunded by the Transportation Program Revenue Bonds Series 2006A, which was refunded by the Transportation Program Revenue Bonds, Series 2016A (the "Oak Grove Connector Bonds").
+Of the total amount of Oak Grove Connector Bonds issued, \$8,615,000, in the aggregate, is currently outstanding.
 These Transportation Program Revenue Bonds are the only bonds authorized to be paid from the Set-aside Fund.